Sorry, you need to enable JavaScript to visit this website.

 The "Youth Ambassadors of Non-Formal Learning – Phase 2" project aims to build the capacities of youth through participation in non-formal education activities and to enhance the recognition of competencies gained outside the formal educational environment.

-The Youth Retention Program in BiH - General Mobilization project was implemented from January 1, 2021, to December 31, 2023.
-The aim of this project was to strengthen and increase the capacities of youth civil society organizations to participate in reforms for the education and employability of youth in BiH.
+The Youth Retention Program in Bosnia and Herzegovina - General Mobilization project was implemented from January 1, 2021, to December 31, 2023.
+The aim of this project was to strengthen and increase the capacities of youth civil society organizations to participate in reforms for the education and employability of youth in Bosnia and Herzegovina.
 Through the project, a network of young experts, professionals, and representatives of lawyer chambers for employment and education was established, with the goal of enhancing the capacities and competencies of youth civil society organizations and increasing the lawyer chambers' impact on political development, policies, and strategies in the fields of education and employment.
-The project improved the legal and political relationship towards youth through collaboration between relevant employment institutions and relevant institutions at all levels of government and raised awareness of the importance of employment for the loss of young population in BiH.
-The program was funded by the European Union in BiH and implemented by the NGO "Nešto Više" in collaboration with the PRONI Center for Youth Development.
+The project improved the legal and political relationship towards youth through collaboration between relevant employment institutions and relevant institutions at all levels of government and raised awareness of the importance of employment for the loss of young population in Bosnia and Herzegovina.
+The program was funded by the European Union in Bosnia and Herzegovina and implemented by the NGO "Nešto Više" in collaboration with the PRONI Centre for Youth Development.